Things to Do in Japan in August

 - August 11 -- 山の日 yama no hi, Mountain Day

-Along with the following O-bon period until mid-August, these few days allow summer breaks for the Japanese people to go to resort hotels and tourist attractions.
+Along with the following O-bon period until mid-August, these few days allow summer breaks for Japanese people to go to resort hotels 🏨 and tourist attractions.

 Top things to do

-August's Japan events calendar is still filled with plenty of matsuri celebrations and especially fireworks that are held throughout the archipelago.
-Fired to close each event, they are usually scheduled on weekends but can also be held during the week.
-The illuminated paper lanterns also offer a magical night show to visitors.
+The event calendar in August is still filled with plenty of matsuri celebrations and especially fireworks 🎆 that are held throughout the archipelago.
+Fired at the end of each event, they are usually scheduled on weekends but can also be held during the week.
+The illuminated paper lanterns 🏮 also offer a magical night show to visitors.

 Below is a list of Japanese seasonal attractions and events in August: